GParraBenitez/PortfolioWebsite/README.md

 Welcome to my portfolio! 🚀 This repository contains a link to access my professional portfolio, showcasing my experience and skills in Quality Assurance within the Gaming Industry.

 ## About Me
 Experienced professional with over 5 years of hands-on expertise in the dynamic field of Quality Assurance within the Gaming Industry.
-Currently, I am a Lead QA Analyst at **Petit Fabrik**, with prior impactful roles at **Gixer Entertainment** and **DX Gameworks**, where I gained a comprehensive understanding of game development processes and QA methodologies.
+Currently, I am a **QA Analyst at PTW**, with prior impactful roles as a Lead QA Analyst at **Petit Fabrik**, and QA positions at **Gixer Entertainment** and **DX Gameworks**, where I gained a comprehensive understanding of game development processes and QA methodologies.

 ### Key Highlights:
 - Expertise in **comprehensive documentation**, meticulous **test cases**, and **strategic testing plans**.